mendeljacks/orma/README.md

 Orma is a JSON-based, statically typed query language for SQL databases.

-Orma provides the tools to secure and simplify your database queries, while still exposing the full power of SQL.
+At its heart, Orma's mission is simple: convert a parsable, serializable and type-safe JSON syntax into SQL strings.
+However Orma builds on its base SQL syntax by providing other features such as validation, multi-tenancy, database introspection, declarative foreign keys and more.
+In other words, Orma provides the tools to secure and simplify your database queries, while still exposing the full power of SQL.

-Key Features
+## Key Features

 💪 Powerful
 - Nested queries and mutations